Dive deeper into probabilistic attribution and its role in shaping the future of marketing measurement.

 While the industry-wide opt-in rate has increased to 34% in 2023 (up from 29% in 2022), a substantial portion of users remain untracked.

-This, along with Google’s plan to phase out third-party cookies, has undoubtedly made user behaviour tracking and campaign measurement more complex.
+This, along with Google’s plan to give users the option to opt out of third-party cookies, has undoubtedly made user behaviour tracking and campaign measurement more complex.

 Related: How to prepare for the death of third-party cookies